oryband/oryband.github.io/_posts/2011-05-05-syntax-checking-and-source-code-browsing-with-javascript-and-vim.md

 ### Tern.js

 There's a new promising project called [tern.js][tern].
-It's currently in early beta, and should eventually replace it.
+It's currently in beta, and should eventually replace it.
 The developer is working on [integrating it with ctags, thus with tagbar and vim][tern-vim].
 Stay tuned using the attached links.

+## jsctags for Tern.js

+At last somebody set up a [Tern-to-ctags converter][tern-jsctags] for public use.

-The next and final step is probably called PROFIT.
+The next and final step is called PROFIT.
 Enjoy!

   [syntastic]: http://www.vim.org/scripts/script.php?script_id=2736